-A high-quality and efficient multimodal transportation system is made up of several networks, each of which serves a transportation mode that moves people and goods.
+A high-guality and efficient multimodal transportation system is made up of several networks, each of which serves a transportation mode that moves people and goods.
 Identifying modal priority streets indicates where investment will occur to support people walking or rolling, biking or taking transit.
-These modal priorities, paired with street function classifications and land use place types, contribute to the development of complete streets for complete neighborhoods enhanced features include:
+These modal priorities, paired with street function classifications and land use place types, contribute to the development of complete streets for complete neighborhoods